opengauss-mirror/docs/content/en/docs/Toolreference/gs_dumpall.md

 -   -p, --port

-    TCP port or the local Unix-domain socket file extension on which the server is listening for connections.
+    Specifies the TCP port listened on by the server or the local Unix domain socket file name extension to ensure a correct connection.
 The default value is the  _PGPORT_  environment variable.

-    If the thread pool function is enabled, you are advised to use  **pooler port**, that is, the listening port number plus 1.
+    If the thread pool is enabled, you are advised to use pooler port, that is, the listening port number plus 1.

     Environment variable:  _PGPORT_